Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Let’s think this through Cousin.
 I think we agree: we need an army Clan.
 I think it needs to be strongly tied to the existing Clans."

 "Would keep anxiety down," Daar agreed.
-"But…it’s gonna be a really different Clan.
+"But... it’s gonna be a really different Clan.
 Like, totally different.
-I hate ‘ta say it but the standards…"
+I hate ‘ta say it but the standards..."

 "Will demand nothing less than perfect teamwork and discipline.
 Phrase it right and it wouldn’t feel inferior at all.
-They’re just…selecting for different things."
+They’re just... selecting for different things."

 "Fair ‘nuff."
 He tugged at Genshi’s legs, trying to pull him down gently.
 "How’d they feel ‘bout not being independent, though?"